planetfederal/exchange-documentation/source/editing/index.rst

 .. figure:: img/add-point-feature.gif

-.. important:: If adding a multipoint feature the only difference is the option to select the `Add Geometry` button to add another point.
+.. important:: To add additional points or a multipoint feature, select the `Add Geometry` button.

 Add a line to a layer
 ^^^^^^^^^^^^^^^^^^^^^

-A line layer consists of lines that represent features - such as roads, powerlines, and other features.
+A line layer consists of lines that represent features such as roads, powerlines, and other features.

 #.
 Click the :guilabel:`Add Feature` button.
 The Drawing Geometry dialog will appear at the top of the screen.

 #.
 Click on the map to begin drawing the linear feature.
 Click additional points to add all of the vertices.
-Double-click the last vertice to finish drawing the line.
+Double-click the last vertex to finish drawing the line.

 #.
 Click the :guilabel:`Accept Feature` button to add the geometries to the layer.

 #.
 After accepting the feature, populate the attributes in the Edit Attributes window with any required information.

 #.
-Click the :guilabel:`Save` button to save your changes
+Click the :guilabel:`Save` button to save your changes.

-.. important:: If adding a multiline feature the only difference is the option to select the `Add Geometry` button to add another line.
+.. important:: To add a multiline feature, select the `Add Geometry` button.

 .. figure:: img/add-line-feature.gif